mcandre/packer-templates/README.md

 * [bzip2](http://www.bzip.org)
 * [wget](https://www.gnu.org/software/wget/)

+Note: Windows hosts are affected by a packer bug where attempts to kill a packer process by sending a Control+C signal, result in a half-dead packer that often awakes during subsequent builds, corrupting them.
+Task Manager is your friend.

 ## Providers/Hypervisors

 Some packer templates support multiple hypervisor options.
 By default, Packer will attempt to target all configured hypervisors.
 Or, if you are interested in merely a subset of the hypervisors, ensure that the `-only <comma,separated,providers>` flag is specified to the `packer build`... command.